aiforged/docs/docs/documents/understanding-the-documents-page.md

 <div align="left"><figure><img src="../assets/image%20%2819%29%20%281%29%20%281%29%20%281%29%20%281%29.png" alt=""><figcaption></figcaption></figure></div>

-{% hint style="danger" %}
+!!! danger
     The search functionality only searches for documents on the current page
-{% endhint %}

 * **Normal Search:** searches through all the document attributes to find the document
 * **Deep search:** searches through all the document parameters, and also within the content content to find potential hits